jensnieulandt/jensnieulandt.github.io/content/index.md

 In my free time, I experiment with AI and embedded systems, while also answering the question "Can it be containerized?".

-This website offers an overview of my technical journey.
+This website offers an overview of my technical journey, and fortunately also a dark mode (top right).

 ## :flamingo: Trilations (2021 - today)